ilanpillemer/ilanpillemer.github.io/_drafts/ethereum-woot.md

 and remember you need to wait for the testnet to sync to a recent enough block to see your correct balance
 ####
 and wait...(it took way longer than I expected)
-- you can check if the chain is synced with the following command
+- you can check if the chain is synced with the following command (It should return a number less than 60s if synced)
 ```
 Date.now() / 1000 - web3.eth.getBlock('latest').timestamp
 ```